-As already stated, only a sustained virologic response provides the possibility of achieving all of these goals since most patients who have a sustained response will remain in remission indefinitely.
-The rest of the patients (non-responders, partial responders and relapsers) may show improvement in blood tests with or without relief of symptoms.
+As previously mentioned, only a sustained virologic response provides the possibility of achieving all of these goals since most patients who have a sustained response will remain in remission indefinitely.
+The rest of the patients (non-responders, partial responders, and relapsers) may show improvement in blood tests with or without relief of symptoms.

 What are the therapy options for previously untreated patients with chronic hepatitis C infection?